Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Discussion

-Several other truncation-based schemes have been proposed to approximate the stationary solutions of the CME.
-In contrast with ours, these schemes typically assume that the CME has a unique stationary distribution, which has to be verified separately \cite{pauleve2014,Gupta2018}.
-Perhaps the most extensively studied method is the \emph{truncation--and--augmentation scheme} originally proposed by Seneta\cite{Seneta1967} for discrete time chains.
-The continuous-time counterpart\cite{Tweedie1971,Hart2012,Gupta2017} of this scheme is known to converge\cite{Hart2012} in total variation for exponentially ergodic chains, monotone chains, and certain generalisations thereof.
-While hard bounds can be obtained\cite{Hart2012,Gupta2017,Tweedie1998,Meyn1994,Liu2015,Masuyama2017,Masuyama2017a,Liu2018,Liu2018a} on the scheme's approximation error, these bounds can be very conservative and often involve constants that are difficult to compute in practice.

-Spieler et al. overcame this issue by iterating the truncation--and--augmentation scheme and applying a tail bound derived from a Foster-Lyapunov criterion to obtain upper and lower bounds on the stationary distribution \cite{Dayar2011,Spieler2014}.
-Even though the procedure has not been shown to converge, error bounds can be obtained by combining the upper and lower bounds \cite{Dayar2011,Spieler2014} (or as done in this paper).
-This truncation-based scheme uses tail bounds similar to our method but entails solving only systems of linear equations.
-This means they are simpler to implement than linear programs and carry smaller computational costs, but they offer no guarantee of convergence.
-Future improvements in LP and SDP solvers will likely mitigate some of these issues.
-In fact, the search of moment bounds and that of Lyapunov functions are dual problems in many respects\cite{Glynn2008,Lasserre2009,Laurent2009}.
+Several other truncation-based schemes have been proposed to approximate the stationary solutions of the CME\cite{Hart2012,Gupta2017,Dayar2011,Dayar2011a}.
+In contrast with ours, those schemes typically assume that the CME has a unique stationary distribution, which has to be verified separately \cite{pauleve2014,Gupta2018}.
+Perhaps most extensively studied is the \emph{truncation-and-augmentation} (TA) scheme, originally proposed by Seneta\cite{Seneta1967} for discrete-time chains.
+Its continuous-time counterpart\cite{Tweedie1971,Hart2012,Gupta2017} converges in total variation for exponentially ergodic chains, monotone chains, and certain generalisations~\cite{Hart2012}.
+However, bounds on the TA approximation error can be conservative and often involve constants that are difficult to compute in practice~\cite{Hart2012,Gupta2017,Tweedie1998,Meyn1994,Liu2015,Masuyama2017,Masuyama2017a,Liu2018,Liu2018a}.
+Spieler et al.\cite{Dayar2011,Spieler2014} overcame this issue by iterating the TA scheme and applying a tail bound derived from a Foster-Lyapunov criterion to bound the stationary distribution.
+Spieler's truncation-based scheme is thus closest to ours.
+However, their scheme entails solving only systems of linear equations which, although cheaper to compute and simpler to implement than LPs, offer no guarantee of convergence and are only applicable in the unique case.

-A distinct feature of our method is that it enables the direct computation of lower and upper bounds on the marginal distributions.
-In particular, we do not need to compute bounds for each state of joint distribution, but only bounds for each state of the marginal distribution of interest.
-These distributions are of particular interest for the analysis of high-dimensional networks.

-We expect that our approach will be particularly valuable in applications where accurate approximations with quantified errors are needed.
-These include, for example, estimating distributions of phenotypic switches, determining persister fractions in bacterial populations and inferring model parameters from noisy single cell data \cite{fox2016}.